 10. Arbutus Cove Park

-One of the lesser-known but still beautiful beaches in Victoria, BC, is at Arbutus Cove Park in Gordon Head, Victoria.
+One of the lesser-known but still beautiful beaches in Victoria is at Arbutus Cove Park in Gordon Head.
 Surrounded by steep slopes with shrubs and tall trees, this cove is quite beautiful.
 This gorgeous rocky beach has great views of the Haro Strait and the San Juan Islands.

 The beach is quite rocky, with larger rocks at the water’s edge.
 However, when the tide goes out, the ocean reveals a large sand bar.
 The sand is wonderful to walk on with bare feet.
 It’s a great spot for wading, once you get past the rocks.

-Arbutus Cove Park is accessed via a steep set of stairs.
-It might be difficult for some people to access.
+Arbutus Cove Park is accessed via a steep set of stairs from Arbutus Cove Lane.
+The beach might be difficult for some people to access.
 Also, this beach isn’t as well known as some of the other beaches on this list.
 It tends to be more quiet and secluded, making it perfect for a peaceful beach day.

 11. Thetis Lake

-The last most beautiful Victoria beach on my list is the main beach at Thetis Lake Regional Park.
+The last most beautiful Victoria beach on our list is the main beach at Thetis Lake Regional Park, just off Six Mile Road in View Royal/Langford.
 This beach isn’t even on the ocean!
-However, this beach is so beautiful that I couldn’t leave it off my list.
+However, the beach at Thetis Lake is so beautiful that we couldn’t leave it off our list.
+Also, Thetis is one of our favorite regional parks in Victoria.

 Thetis Lake Regional Park has two gorgeous lakes, Upper and Lower Thetis Lakes, joined in one spot in the north.
-The main beach is located on the south side of Lower Thetis Lake, near the main parking lot.
+The main beach area is located on the south side of Lower Thetis Lake, near the main parking lot.
 This lake also has a west beach, but it is more popular with dog owners and for launching non-motorized boats.
+Dogs are allowed on the main beach during the winter, but not in the summer.

 The park also has an extensive trail network, so you can explore both lakes and the surrounding forest.
 For a great view of the lakes, head up Seymour Hill on the east side of the park.
 The climb up Seymour Hill is short and extremely rewarding!

 After spending the day at one of Victoria’s many beautiful beaches, what’s better than returning to a hotel with an amazing ocean view?
-Here are a couple of my top recommendations for the best oceanfront hotels in Victoria!
+Here are a couple of our top recommendations for the best oceanfront and beachside hotels in Victoria!

 Oak Bay Beach Hotel – Top Choice

-My favorite beach hotel in all of Victoria is the Oak Bay Beach Hotel.
-Not too far from Willows Beach, this beautiful hotel is right on the ocean.
+Our favorite oceanfront hotel in all of Victoria is the Oak Bay Beach Hotel.
+Not too far from Willows Beach, this beautiful hotel is located right beside the ocean on the scenic Beach Drive.
 From your room, you’ll have amazing views of Discovery Island, Mount Baker, and Victoria’s coastline.

-Birds of a Feather Ocean Lagoon B&B – Best Price
+Birds of a Feather Ocean Lagoon B&B – Best Value

 A close runner-up for best beach hotel is Birds of a Feather Victoria Ocean Lagoon B&B in Esquimalt.
 This B&B is more affordable but still has an amazing location right on Esquimalt Lagoon.
-If you’re looking for a beachside hotel, this is one of the closest hotels to the beach that you’ll get in the city!
+This is one of the closest hotels to the beach that you’ll get in the city!

 With a tranquil location, a hot tub, hammocks, and amazingly comfortable rooms, you’ll spend your vacation here completely relaxed.
 This B&B even has a dock where you can sit and enjoy views over the lagoon.
 The dock is perfect for sunrises and sunsets!
 Also, you can borrow a kayak or bike from them to explore the lagoon waters and the city.

-The rooms are quite nice and have a lot of well-thought-out details, like floor heating, a gas fireplace, and a rain showerhead.
-They even have a birding scope set up so you can watch the birds in the migratory bird sanctuary!
-They serve breakfast, including delicious freshly-baked muffins.
+The rooms are quite nice and have a lot of well-thought-out details for guests, like floor heating, a gas fireplace, and a rain showerhead.
+They even have a birding scope set up so you can watch the birds in the Esquimalt Lagoon Migratory Bird Sanctuary!
+Also, they serve breakfast, including delicious freshly-baked muffins.
 You’ll be treated well if you stay at this B&B!

 Best Time of Year to Visit the Beaches in Victoria